Case contracting - advice

 - the date when the contract will be renewed and re-negotiated, if appropriate.
 The contract should be reviewed at all case plan reviews, both scheduled and unscheduled.
 However, contracts can be reviewed and re-negotiated more frequently if required.

 A child protection contracting practitioner is assigned in each case.
-While regional arrangements for allocation of case contracting functions may vary, it is ordinarily the case that practitioners will oversee a cohort of contracted cases according to contracting agency, client demography or some other meaningful grouping.
+While divisional arrangements for allocation of case contracting functions may vary, it is ordinarily the case that practitioners will oversee a cohort of contracted cases according to contracting agency, client demography or some other meaningful grouping.

 The written case contract will be signed by the child protection case planning decision maker, the contracted agency representative, the child (depending on age) and a parent or guardian.
 Where a parent declines to consent to the case contracting arrangement, a decision is made on consideration of the best interests of the child.